ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 The keystore is a file that the RVX Manager (and any other ReVanced patcher) uses to sign the patched APK.
 If the new YT ReVanced Extended APK was signed with the same keystore as the old YT ReVanced Extended APK then you will be able to install it as an update to the old YT ReVanced Extended.

 If you uninstall the RVX Manager or clear the app data, the keystore file will be deleted.
-So be sure export/backup the keystore before uninstalling or clearing the data of the Manager.
+So be sure to export/backup the keystore before uninstalling or clearing the data of the Manager.
 You can export and import the keystore file from the RVX Manager settings.